 - You can create your own ePub eBook using StreetLib Write, the authoring tool to produce digital publishing content independently.
 Simply write your book with the editor of your choice (e.g. Word), sign up at write.streetlib.com, and build a professional-quality EPUB file.
-StreetLib Write is free, and requires no expert knowledge or skills of the software or formats.
+StreetLib Write requires no expert knowledge or skills of the software or formats.

 - Alternatively, you can ask for the conversion from StreetLib Ready.

 - You can create your ePub file using software such as InDesign, Calibre, or Sigil (if you are familiar with html and CSS coding).
 In this case, please be aware:

 - We do not recommend building an ePub file using the tool provided by Google Docs because it will create an ePub that is not valid for sale and that cannot be used for publication.
 We do not recommend using automatic conversion tools provided by text editing software in general.

 - If you decide to use InDesign or Calibre, please pay attention to all the technical details, but most importantly please make sure that the final ePub file is VALID from a structural point of view.
 Please remember that the ePub you upload must be validated by the ePubCheck tool.

 Create your ePub independently